M3L6H/Minesweeper/README.md

 At any point, use the `flag <row> <col>` command to flag a tile.
 This prevents you from accidentally checking it, and if you successfully flag all the mines in the game, you will win.
+Additionally, if you have successfully identified all the mines surrounding a tile, when you check that tile, it will reveal additional tiles.

 Alternatively, you can win by revealing all tiles that are not mines.